 “Ah, Alison, the hare is faster, but the plodding tortoise always catches him!”
-I glared at him and went to fill my dromedary.
-This tortoise was going to look for a campsite above the fray, but needed to Sherpa all the water on her back.
+I glared at him and went to fill my dromedary asking for his help in carrying it, but before doing so, I posed a question.

-As my pace got even slower, I saw Alain one last time, cutting him off and saying that I was carrying ten pounds of water to a campsite, and perhaps he might assist?
-And with that last line, he was gone for good.
+And with that, he was gone for good.
 Praise the goddess!
 The site I found was hidden in graceful larch facing the rugged Three Magi.

 Night number fourteen: on a ridge above Briançon